mephi42/ctf/2019.09.21-Teaser_Dragon_CTF_2019/reverse_engineering-BadType/README.md

 Reading CFF spec reveals that fonts are drawn using a stack-based virtual machine, which is documented in the Charstring spec.
-Googling for "python opentype cff" reveals `fonttools` project that we can use to analyze the bytecode.
+Googling for "python opentype cff" points to `fonttools` project that we can use to dump the bytecode.
+Doing this in a straightforward manner does not work, because it tries to also run the bytecode, which contains a couple fancy unsupported instructions, but we can still reuse the lower-level infrastructure and copy decompilation parts of higher-level infrastructure into our script, while avoiding running the decompiled code.

 Let's dump the charstring: